 There is a great tendency in modern digital societies for debate and controversy to embrace the apparently urgent as opposed to the truly important.
-This tendency is made worse by key stakeholders who have huge self interests protected by the status quo.
-There are few challenges facing Canadians where this is more true than that of electoral reform.
+This tendency is made worse by key stakeholders who have huge self-interests protected by the status quo.
+There are few challenges facing Canadians where this is truer than that of electoral reform.

 Here’s how and why:

-Parliaments and legislatures elected through the the first past the post system, where only the winning votes are counted in any election, often represent far less than fifty percent of those who voted in any constituency-in some cases this number could be as low as thirty five percent – in the vast majority of cases those who govern, oppose, question or engage as elected MPS or MPPS, speak for very few of their voters-almost always a minority, regardless of party.
+Parliaments and legislatures elected through the first past the post system, where only the winning votes are counted in any election, often represent far less than fifty percent of those who voted in any constituency-in some cases this number could be as low as thirty-five percent – in the vast majority of cases those who govern, oppose, question or engage as elected MPS or MPPS, speak for very few of their voters-almost always a minority, regardless of party.

-Is economic policy contained in a budget, approved by a legislature that was chosen by 55 per cent of eligible voters legitimate?
-What if the government that proposed the budget had a majority, but was only elected by 40 percent of the 55 per cent?
+Is economic policy contained in a budget, approved by a legislature that was chosen by the 55 percent of eligible voters of turned out to vote legitimate?
+What if the government that proposed the budget had a majority, but was only elected by 40 percent of the 55 percent?

-Economic policy that is set by a government barely representing 20 percent of eligible voters is unlikely to be strong or deeply rooted in economic or social reality as experienced by that vast majority of Canadians.
+Economic policy that is set by a government barely representing in this way as few as 20 percent of eligible voters is unlikely to be strong or deeply rooted in economic or social reality as experienced by that vast majority of Canadians.
 This is true in almost every province and Ottawa, except when leaders like Mulroney, Diefenbaker or Lougheed received huge majorities in high turn out elections.

 Electoral reform would break this cycle and create incentives for a much broader economic debate where truly democratically representative legislatures and parliaments would make budget, trade, fiscal and tax policy more truly reflective of how people actually voted.